aaronmbos/personal-site/_posts/62_case-for-conventional-comments.md

 To demonstrate the value behind the parsability aspect of conventional comments I'd like to share a simple example using the GitHub API to request PR comments on a repo.
 This example is pretty basic, but I think it shows the potential for understanding the nature of comments being submitted by reviewers in a repo.

-I can think of a use case where a report is generate to understand the number of nitpicks, suggestions, issues, etc have been made on PRs for a given repo over a period of time.
+I can think of a use case where a report is generated to understand the number of nitpicks, suggestions, issues, etc have been made on PRs for a given repo over a period of time.
 This can all be done easily with a standardized format.

 The script below is written in Ruby and is pretty straightforward.
 It does require a valid token for GitHub authorization which I've omitted from the example.